Mukumbuta/NumberClassificationAPI/README.md

    ```

 ## Deployment
-This API is deployed to a publicly accessible endpoint.
+This API is deployed and live.
+You can view it [here](https://api.numerics.tumingle.com/api/classify-number/)

 ## License
 This project is licensed under the MIT License.